 Even more worrying are the new pay-to-stay rules, which Courtesi estimates could affect between 25 and 30 percent of the residents.

 Whether it will be enough to affect the content of the bill remains to be seen.
-Just before Courtesi leaves his flat to join a group of activists planning a large demonstration in central London, I ask him whether he believes the purpose of the bill really is to destroy council housing once and for all.
+Just before Courtesi leaves his apartment to join a group of activists planning a large demonstration in central London, I ask him whether he believes the purpose of the bill really is to destroy public housing once and for all.
 "Yes I do," he says, without a second's hesitation.
 It's a question which could seal the fate of places like Becontree, Boundary Estate, and Aylesbury.